What Fantasy Football Means to Hollywood

 "Look, we're the NFL," says Jeff Berman, GM of NFL Digital Media.
 "If you want the authentic deal, you should come here, and we should do it ourselves."

 As with many sites, NFL.com offers its fantasy products for free, but players aren't averse to shelling out cash for a premium product.
 That's why CBSSports.com sells several league management products for as much as $500 a season, and its business grows every year despite the competition from 60 or so sites that give away similar services.
 (Websites, though, do not share how many leagues are managed.)
-Because of the premium products, CBSSports.com claims to generate more revenue via fantasy sports than any other site (many smaller sites, like RotoWire.com, also sell fantasy products).
+Because of the premium products, CBSSports.com claims to generate more revenue via fantasy sports than any other site (many smaller sites, like RotoWire.com, also sell fantasy products, though they typically earn the bulk of their revenue through ads).

 Not surprisingly, the NFL is working on premium fantasy products of its own, though it won't divulge details.